- Movie Reviews

 There are some mild sexual and romantic references in this movie, including:

 There is some nudity and crude body-function humour in this film, including:

 There are some mild insults in this film, including:

-Trolls is a fantastic and lively spectacular.
-It is full of funny, loveable characters and some entertaining music and dance scenes.
-It is humorous, well-paced and full of good messages.
-With trolls being chased and eaten and scary creatures such as the Bergens and large spiders, the film may be too scary for under-fives, but otherwise can be enjoyed by both a range of children and their parents/carers.
+Trolls is a fantastic and lively spectacular, full of funny, loveable characters and some entertaining music and dance scenes.
+The film is humorous, well-paced and full of good messages.
+With trolls being chased and eaten, and scary creatures such as the Bergens and large spiders, the film is too scary for under-fives, but otherwise can be enjoyed by both a range of children and their parents/carers.

 The main messages from this movie are: